This guide explains how to configure sales tax tracking in Synder Summary Sync when posting summaries to QuickBooks Online (US and non-US versions).

 Step 2: Assign Tax Codes to Mapping Lines

-If no zero-rated code is assigned to non-tax lines, Synder uses the default zero-rated tax code from Settings.
+• If no zero-rated tax code is selected, Synder uses the default zero-rated tax from Settings.

 New summaries will reflect the tax codes.
 Rebuild the existing summaries to reflect the updated mapping.
 Refer to this guide on how to rebuild Summaries.